bbtsws/ts/README.md

 ## Summary
 ### Goal
-The purpose of this workshop is to gain insight into TypeScript and how it works.
+The purpose of this workshop is to gain unique insight into TypeScript and how it works.

 **This is not a tutorial on TypeScript**.